Critical CVE fixes in 24 hours

 Is the LTS Docker Image Portfolio a free or a commercial offering?

 Both.
 Some LTS Docker Images have a free five year maintenance period, based on the underlying Ubuntu LTS free standard security maintenance period.
-After five years, these LTS images will get five more years of security patches through the Extended Security Maintenance (ESM) program.
+After five years, these LTS images will get five more years of security patches through the Expanded Security Maintenance (ESM) program.
 The ESM program is available with our Ubuntu Advantage subscriptions.
 Some images don't get the free five initial LTS years, but still are eligible for the 10-year ESM program.
 On each image's documentation, the support dates and LTS/ESM logos indicate the current support status for every version.
 As with Ubuntu interim releases, ongoing development images are released regularly and receive free security updates while they are the current version.
 Read more.

 Is there a long-term commitment?
 How long?